 Routine maintenance will help prolong the life of your system.
 Maintaining your equipment will ensure proper operation, and maintain its cleanliness.
 Dirt build up can lead to equipment malfunction.
 In addition, cleanliness will provide improved capacity and lower energy consumption and costs.
-Keep in mind, a regular Safety and Efficiency cleaning and inspection will support your effort in meeting the manufacturer warranty requirements.
+Keep in mind, a regular cleaning and inspection will support your effort in maintaining your equipment.

 For Peace of Mind, we offer a preferred Safety and Efficiency Agreement (SEA).

-The price of your contract is guaranteed!
-To thank our customers for the trust they place in us we include a 15% discount on all repairs during the life of their contract.
-And to show you that Preferred Treatment, you won’t wait for long periods of time if you require service.
-AND, NO OVERTIME CHARGES for out-of-hours service including weekends and holidays.
+To thank our customers for the trust they place in us the SEA includes a 15% discount on parts for repair during the life of the contract.
+NO OVERTIME CHARGES for out-of-hours service including weekends and holidays for emergencies.
 We have seen, first hand, the value of these agreements during extreme winter or summer weather.
 Our many Service Agreement Customers do not have near the trouble or break downs as our non Service Agreement Customers.
 IT WORKS, and saves you money.
-Oh yes, and our SEA’s include a filter change.
-WOW!
+For more information see our Safety and Efficient Agreement page.

 Sit back, relax and leave the maintaining to Twin Oaks.

 Not changing dirty filters will cause your equipment to work harder than it should.
 Dirty filters result in energy waste, higher utility bills and possible internal damage to the unit.
 Become familiar with the type of filter your system requires.
 If you have washable filters, that is reusable, make sure the filter is completely dry before replacing.